JillMeng/SportsUp/README.md

 # Target Users
 People who are interested in sports, tend to find a buddy and are willing to share their experience with others
 # Main Function Screens
-User Login Page
+/User Login Page
-DashBoard (Home Page)
+/DashBoard (Home Page)
-Friends
+/Friends
-User Info
+/User Info
 # Subfunctions Screen